tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

-the nation without health centers, 666 health centers without general practitioners or licensed (assistant) physicians, 1022 administrative villages without clinics, and 6903 clinics without qualified village doctors. **The Henan village doctor interviewed by this Magazine took temperature of quarantined villagers twice a day without any protection, and the villagers neither, who did not wear a mask when they saw a doctor.
+the nation without health centers, 666 health centers without general practitioners or licensed (assistant) physicians, 1022 administrative villages without clinics, and 6903 clinics without qualified village doctors. **A Henan village doctor interviewed by this Magazine took temperature of quarantined villagers twice a day without any protection, and the villagers neither, who did not wear a mask when they saw a doctor.
 The doctor\'s daughter works in a big city, and the